jsmolka/blog/content/posts/christmas-spirit/index.md

 }
 ```

 I required something for `this.mos.nes` that is optional during initial construction and can contain mutable data.
 The thing that could work in safe Rust is `Option<RefCell<Box<Nes>>>`, which is quite a mouth full for the thing I need: a pointer.
-There won't be multithreading for Rust to protect me from and I will never access a null pointer because it's set during construction.
+There won't be multithreading for Rust to protect me from, and I will never access a null pointer because it's set during construction.
 I created a simple struct to help with  dereferencing and safety assertions:

 ```rust
 struct Pointer<T> {